Retail chatbot: the 6 use cases worth automating first

 eesel AI reports dashboard showing resolution and deflection analytics for a support queue

 Well-integrated retail bots tend to land at 40-70% ticket deflection once they can reach order and product data, a range a Text team member on Reddit put at "60-70% of tickets without losing quality."
-But that number is meaningless without the integration and the handoff behind it.
+But that number is meaningless without the integration and the handoff behind it, and it's worth splitting by row of the matrix rather than reading as one blended figure.

 How to roll out a retail chatbot without torching trust

-The mistake I see most often is teams flipping a bot to fully autonomous on day one and hoping.
+The mistake I see most often is teams flipping a bot to fully autonomous across all six use cases on day one and hoping.
 Given how a confidently-wrong bot churns customers, that's the riskiest possible approach.
 Here's the rollout that actually works.

-How to roll out a retail chatbot safely: simulate on past tickets, start in draft mode, grant autonomy on easy asks, then monitor and widen scope
+A safe retail chatbot rollout: simulate on past tickets, run in draft mode, grant autonomy on WISMO and simple returns, then monitor and widen scope

-How to roll out a retail chatbot safely: simulate on past tickets, start in draft mode, grant autonomy on easy asks, then monitor and widen scope
+A safe retail chatbot rollout: simulate on past tickets, run in draft mode, grant autonomy on WISMO and simple returns, then monitor and widen scope

 1. Simulate before you go live.
-Run the bot against your last few thousand real tickets and see how it would have answered, by theme.
-This is the single best way to catch the "confidently wrong about an order" failure before a customer ever sees it. eesel's simulation mode does exactly this, so you get a coverage forecast instead of a guess.
+Run the bot against your last few thousand real tickets and see how it would have answered, broken down by the use cases in the matrix.
+This is the single best way to catch the "confidently wrong about an order" failure before a customer ever sees it. eesel's simulation mode does exactly this, so you get a coverage forecast per topic instead of a guess.

 2. Start supervised.
 Let the bot draft replies for your agents to approve rather than sending on its own.
 You keep a human in the loop while you build trust in its answers.

-3. Grant autonomy on the easy stuff first.
-WISMO and simple returns are safe to automate early.
+3. Grant autonomy row by row.
+WISMO and stock lookups are safe to automate early.
+Returns and post-purchase edits come next, once the policy rules are right.
 Emotional, high-value, or edge-case tickets stay with humans, exactly the split shoppers actually want.
 As one ecommerce operator put it: "combine automation for repetitive tasks with real humans for more nuanced support."

 4. Monitor and widen scope.
-Watch deflection and escalation rates, feed corrections back in, and expand what the bot handles as it earns it.
+Watch deflection and escalation rates per use case, feed corrections back in, and expand what the bot handles as it earns it.
+Do this before your next peak, not during it, since Black Friday support is the worst possible time to be tuning a threshold.

 A quick word of caution from a Shopify merchant who flagged the risk of over-automating a young brand: "It doesn't build relationship well and separates you a bit from good product feedback/questions."
 If your brand is new, keep more of the conversation human and automate narrowly.
 The gradual path above is how you get the volume relief without losing the customer intimacy that early brands run on.